-Conversations With series from the University of MississippiPosted: August 31, 2020
+Conversations With series from the University Press of MississippiPosted: August 31, 2020

 This is one my favorite books, I’m serious.
 Shelby Foote is a great interview, obviously, just watch his interviews with Ken Burns. (“Ken, you made me a millionaire,” Shelby reports telling Burns after the series aired.)
 You may not want to read the whole of Shelby’s three volume Civil War, it can get carried away with the lyrical, and following the geography can be a challenge.
 But the flavor of it, some of the most vivid moments, and anecdotes, come through in these collected conversations with inquirers over the years.

 “You’ve got to remember that the Civil War was as big as life,” he explains.
 “That’s why no historian has ever done it justice, or ever will.
 But that’s the glory of it.
 Take me: I was raised up believing Yankees were a bunch of thieves.
 But it’s absolutely incredible that a people could fight a Civil War and have so few atrocities.